 There shall be the following classes of membership:

-Associate Members - full time students at school,
+Associate Members - Full time students at school, college or university

-significant service to the Society and who shall be elected at an
+the Society and who shall be elected at an Annual General Meeting.

 Annual General Meeting.

 The Society shall open and maintain a bank account or accounts in the

 name of the Society with such bank or banks as the Committee shall

 from time to time select.
 Every account shall be under the control of